 James Trane founded Trane in 1885.
 With the invention of a new low-pressure heating system called the Trane Vapor Heating System, he was joined with his son in 1910 to incorporate the Trane Company.

-Today, the company is one of the leading AC distributors, with business in over 400 locations in more than 100 countries.
+Today, the company is one of the top AC distributors, with business in over 400 locations in more than 100 countries.

-Comparing Trane and Rheem systems can be difficult.
-The type of system you'll ultimately need will depend on the climate where you live and the type of fuel you use to operate your system.
+Comparing Trane and Rheem systems can be challenging.
+The type of system you'll ultimately need will depend on the climate where you live and the type of fuel you will need to use to operate your system.